jruby/activerecord-jdbc-adapter/README.txt

     end

 3. Configure your database.yml to use the <code>jdbc</code> adapter.
 For mysql, postgres, derby, oracle, hsqldb and h2 you can simply configure the database in the normal Rails style.
+If you use one of the convenience 'activerecord-jdbcXXX-adapter' adapters, be sure and put a 'jdbc' prefix in front of the databas adapter name as below.

     development:
-      adapter: mysql
+      adapter: jdbcmysql
       username: blog
       password:
       hostname: localhost